The 17 Best Irish Pubs in Boston

 Exposed stone walls, vintage Guinness and Killian’s advertisements, and a fireplace earn this lively Mission Hill bar a tip o’ the hat.
 But it’s the full Irish breakfast—and the very American food challenge it inspired—that earns it a place among the best Irish pubs in Boston.

 1619 Tremont St., Boston, 617-566-7744, flanns.com.

 This welcoming bar frequently switches up its draft lines with solid craft beer selections from Mystic Brewery, Smuttynose, Allagash, and more—including an excellent pull of Guinness.
-For your entertainment, there’s a fun jukebox, Big Buck Hunter, and ex-patriate Irish regulars who are as congenial as the small bar they sit around.
+For your entertainment, there’s a fun jukebox, darts, and ex-patriate Irish regulars who are as congenial as the small bar they sit around.